Traditional Homemade Hamantaschen Recipe

 - Bake for approximately 20 minutes, or until the cookies are barely golden.
 Cool on a wire rack.
 Best consumed within 3 days – the cookies will get a little soggy after that, thanks to the fruit preserves.

-Hamantaschen are best consumed within 3 days, as the fruit filling makes the dough a bit soggy afterwards.
+Hamantaschen are best consumed within 3 days, as the fruit filling makes the dough a bit soggy afterward.
 To save for longer, freeze hamantaschen in a freezer bag and thaw at room temperature before eating.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.